MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 # Use the virtual fraud analyst

-The virtual fraud analyst uses innovative artificial intelligence (AI) technology to provide a compelling historical view of your data, and to help you set up and adjust optimal [risk score thresholds](scorecard.md).
+The virtual fraud analyst uses innovative artificial intelligence (AI) technology to provide a compelling historical view of your data and to help you set up and adjust optimal [risk score thresholds](scorecard.md).
 This information can then be transformed into [rules](lists-rules.md) to help you decide, in real time, whether to accept or reject customer transactions.

 The virtual fraud analyst helps you balance acceptable levels of lost revenue and customer support costs against chargebacks, fees, and refunds.
 Its configuration experience implements and tests your rules against historical customer data.